lefarov/Dict2Quizlet/README.md

   - [x] append translation to the selected quiz Doc
   - [ ] rewrite in javascript (optimization)
 - [ ] Improve design
+  - [ ] translation control panel on the left side of table?
+  - [ ] floating translation control panel?
 - [ ] Recreate project with new version of `vue cli` and compare generated `package.json`.